-Specialists of the State Center of Virology and Biotechnology "Vector" (Novosibirsk Region, Koltsovo) found that Chaga, oyster mushrooms and some other tinders can be used for development of drugs against HIV.
+Specialists of the State Center of Virology and Biotechnology "Vector" (Novosibirsk Region, Koltsovo) found that Chaga, oyster mushrooms, and some other tinder can be used for the development of drugs against HIV.

 Strains of these mushrooms demonstrated low toxicity and potent antiviral effect.
-During the study for the first time there had been found 82 strains isolated from 44 species of fungi growing in South-West Siberia.
-But it had been discovered that the most wide spectrum of antiviral activity was shown by a well-known chaga mushroom.
+During the study for the first time, there had been found 82 strains isolated from 44 species of fungi growing in South-West Siberia.
+But it had been discovered that the widest spectrum of antiviral activity was shown by a well-known Chaga mushroom.

-In Russia chaga as a remedy had been used already in the XVI century.
-All kinds of gastrointestinal diseases and tumors had been cured by using this incredilble mushroom.
+In Russia Chaga as a remedy had been used already in the XVI century.
+All kinds of gastrointestinal diseases and tumors had been cured by using this incredible mushroom.
 Chaga is the only fungus that has been introduced and registered in the Russian Pharmacopoeia book.

-Overall, ten strains of siberian mushroomd showed expressed antiviral effect against the human immunodeficiency virus type 1 (HIV-1), herpes simplex type 2, influenza and smallpox, said the press center of Koltsovo.
+Overall, ten strains of Siberian mushrooms showed expressed antiviral effects against the human immunodeficiency virus type 1 (HIV-1), herpes simplex type 2, influenza and smallpox, said the press center of Koltsovo.